Ending violence against women: multi-country programme

 This programme is open for voluntary contributions.

 The Council of Europe accepts voluntary contributions from member states, and from other sources, including observer states, non-member states, the European Union, International Organisations, foundations, the private sector and individuals who share the goals and values of the Organisation.
-For more information on how to contribute, please contact the Office of the Directorate General of Programmes.
+For more information on how to contribute, please contact the Directorate of Programme Coordination.

 The programme is implemented by the Capacity Building and Co-operation Projects Unit at the Council of Europe’s Gender Equality Division